Anna Timiryova: Education

 In 1906, the Safonov family moved to St. Petersburg, where Anna studied and graduated from the school of Princess Anna Obolensky, learned drawing and painting with Zeidenberg, and also became fluent in French and German.
 In 1911, she married a Naval officer, Sergey Timiryov (Сергей Тимирев, 1875–1932).
 In 1914, she gave birth to a son, named Vladimir.

-Scandal
+Affair

-In 1915, she was introduced to the Rear Admiral Alexander Kolchak.
+In 1915, she was introduced to Rear Admiral Alexander Kolchak.
 Although Kolchak was her husband's closest friend and commanding officer, and had a family of his own, they began a clandestine affair.
 In 1917, Timiryova left her husband for Kolchak.

 Russian Civil War

 In years 1918–1919, Timiryova worked as a translator for the Department of Business Service at the Council of Ministers - an agency within Kolchak's anti-communist government in Siberia.

 After Kolchak was handed over to Bolsheviks, Timiryova approached them and declared: "Arrest me.
 I cannot live without him."
 As a result, she was imprisoned in Irkutsk but was released after Kolchak's execution in February 1920.
 This, however, was only the beginning of a long string of her arrests, prison and labour camp sentences, and years of internal exile.